Neural network parametrized level sets for image segmentation: Chan-Vese segmentation

 the evolution process is governed by the system

-Here, each $\ell_k$, $k=1,\ldots,m$, evolves in the direction normal to its level-lines.
+Here, each $\levelfun_k$, $k=1,\ldots,m$, evolves in the direction normal to its level-lines.

-In contrast to the standard pixel-based formulation (unparametrized) of the Chan-Vese functional, see \autoref{eq:CV_LS}, we consider now a \emph{parametrized} Chan–Vese model, where neural networks are used to represent the piecewise constant segmentation functions $\multiphase$.
+In contrast to the standard pixel based formulation (unparametrized) of the Chan-Vese functional in \autoref{eq:CV_LS}, we consider below a \emph{parametrized} Chan-Vese model, where neural networks are used to represent the level set functions $\levelfun$ and the piecewise constant segmentation functions $\multiphase$.